 Cup of Comfort

 This short little booklet is a series of 8 hot cocoa cups.
-Each hot cocoa cup has a prompt for the student to think of someone that they can count on for help in different locations.
-For example, who can they rely on at home, at school, or in the community.
-You can expand this for different ages by talking about specific scenarios or what makes that person someone they can rely on.
+Each hot cocoa cup has a prompt for the student t o think of someone that they can count on for help in different locations.
+For example, who can they rely on at home, at school, or in the community?
+You can expand this for different ages by talking about specific scenarios or why is that person part of their support system.